 COVID-19: How the Mitchell Institute can help

 The Mitchell Institute is determined to ensure that Mitchell Scholars have the tools and resources they need to succeed in the face of the uncertain circumstances that the novel coronavirus has caused across the nation.
 We understand that Mitchell Scholars, like so many others across the country, have experienced a great deal of upheaval in the past months, and want to provide resources relevant to the ongoing crisis in one place for easy access and reference.

 It can be very difficult to focus on educational and career goals when the learning environment continues to change unexpectedly.
 We’d like to highlight our emergency fund in the event that your housing, employment, or transportation has been jeopardized by the crisis.

 Mitchell Institute Resources

 Although Mitchell Institute staff are working remotely, they are still committed to helping Scholars however they can.
 Scholars can feel free to reach out to staff members at any time, even if it’s just to check in and say hello.
 Please find a staff member’s email address on the listing at the bottom of this page if you have any questions.
 If you’re unsure who to email, reach out to firstname.lastname@example.org and you’ll be directed accordingly.
 Staff members are happy to talk via phone or web-based video conference.

-Our emergency fund is available for all current Scholars to use in the event that housing, employment, or transportation has been jeopardized by recent events.
+Our contingency fund is available for all current Scholars to use in the event that housing, employment, or transportation has been jeopardized by recent events.
 These are just a few examples of the kinds of expenses with which the SOS Fund has been able to assist.

 Beyond all that the Institute can offer, Scholars and their families should also be aware of the following resources available to all: